-Please note that, due to the expected increase in on-site attendance upon fully reopening, all classrooms may have a mix of fully remote and on-site students.
+Please note that, due to the expected increase in on-site attendance as of May 3, 2021, all classrooms may have a mix of fully remote and on-site students.

 Any parent/guardian who wishes to pursue a fully remote learning program should formally notify the District as soon as possible by writing a letter to the school principal.